 Rhodium is a very precious metal and is generally not considered a feasible material to make jewelry from, because it is stressed & brittle, and very difficult to "work" properly for jewelry making.
 Rhodium is fabulous for plating jewelry because it is glitteringly, dazzlingly, and white.
 It's like chrome, but much whiter, and one of the most reflective of metals.
 Rhodium is only a plating and therefore it will wear off eventually and require re-plating.

 Q. My ring has a yellow tinge, is it real gold?

 A. Yes, real gold will have a natural yellow tinge, unplated white gold can never offer the flashy glint of rhodium plating because it's a metal which is about half yellow gold, and for most people it is not white enough for their taste in this age of "bling".

 Yes, your gold will last decades and never tarnish or turn your finger green, but rhodium plating will be needed throughout the lifetime of your piece.

 Q. How long will rhodium plating last?

 First, it depends on whether the item is a ring (rings suffer a great deal of wear), or a pin, brooch, or earrings that receive far less contact.
 It depends on whether you wear the ring constantly and what it is exposed to.
-To a some extent it can also depend on the "body chemistry.
-Rhodium plating can last 12-18 months, but with engagement rings worn everyday, and used while handling solutions and chemicals you can expect to re-rhodium your ring as often as every 6 months, if the slight change in colour bothers you.
+It can also depend on the "body chemistry", sweat and contact with skin.
+Rhodium plating can last 3-12 months, but with engagement rings worn everyday, and used while handling solutions and chemicals you can expect to re-rhodium your ring as often as every 6 months, if the slight change in colour bothers you.